ProjectOpenSea/opensea-js/README.md

 })
 ```

-**Fun note:** all ERC-20 tokens are allowed!
-This means you can create crazy offers on crypto collectibles **using your own ERC-20 token**.
+**Fun note:** soon, all ERC-20 tokens will be allowed!
+This will mean you can create crazy offers on crypto collectibles **using your own ERC-20 token**.
 However, opensea.io will only display offers and auctions in ERC-20 tokens that it knows about, optimizing the user experience of order takers.
 Orders made with the following tokens will be shown on OpenSea:

 * MANA, Decentraland's currency: https://etherscan.io/token/0x0f5d2fb29fb7d3cfee444a200298f468908cc942
 * DAI, Maker's stablecoin, pegged to $1 USD: https://etherscan.io/token/0x89d24a6b4ccb1b6faa2625fe562bdd9a23260359
 * And tons more!
-See the "Currencies" list in the sidebar on https://opensea.io/assets for a full list
+See the "Currencies" list in the sidebar on https://opensea.io/assets for a full list, or contact us to add yours: [Discord](https://discord.gg/ga8EJbv)

 ### Private Auctions